-Iori River Valley
+Iori River Valley Artist Residency

-Award winning photographer Natela Grigalashvili will use her residency to research how the landscape and its people interact – through its history, nature, and the contemporary issues that face local communities.
-In close collaboration with them and with SABUKO – Society for Nature Conservation, Grigalashvili will investigate issues, challenges and opportunities like the degradation of pastures through over-grazing and the restoration of the floodplain gallery forests.
-With these dialogues as background, she will document the landscapes and people of the Iori Valley throughout the seasons.
+Photographer Natela Grigalashvili is researching how the Iori River Valley landscape and its people interact, through its history, nature, and the contemporary issues that face local communities.
+In close collaboration with them and with SABUKO (Society for Nature Conservation) Grigalashvili is investigating the issues, challenges and opportunities like the degradation of pastures through over-grazing and the restoration of the floodplain gallery forests.
+With these dialogues as background, she is documenting the landscapes and people of the Iori Valley throughout the seasons.